10 Powerful Stretching Exercises for Kids That Boost Flexibility Instantly

 This stretch targets the inner thighs and hips.
 To do it:

-- Sit on the floor and bring your feet together, with the soles touching.
+• Sit on the floor and bring your feet together so the soles touch.

 The butterfly stretch can ease muscular tension and increase hip flexibility, particularly after extended hours of sitting.
 While reading or watching TV, encourage your youngster to perform this stretch.
 Without interfering with their day, it’s a simple method to get them moving.